Dumbass Has a Point

 - Done by the Pointy-Haired Boss in Dilbert when describing the other departments as being staffed with professional liars.

 - Ace Attorney:

 - Detective Dick Gumshoe has his fair share of these.
-He's usually a slow witted idiot however he does have his moments, such as when he suggests that the true killer's motive in the murder of Russel Berry could be the fact that they HAD NO motive in the first place.
+He's usually a slow witted idiot however he does have his moments, such as when he suggests that the true killer's motive in the murder of Russell Berry could be the fact that they HAD NO motive in the first place.
 Phoenix immediately shakes this off as Gumshoe being stupid again, and the player probably would on a first run through as well.
-Turns out he IS right, because the killing was actually accidental and thus there was no motive.
+Turns out he IS right, because Russell Berry was not the intended victim and thus there was no motive for killing him.

 - During the thrill-heavy fourth case of the first game, Gumshoe looks at a photograph that has been a vital point for the prosecution's case and is the first to even casually guess that that the shooter in the image isn't Edgeworth but that Edgeworth is the one being shot at.
 It's dismissed, but he's absolutely right.

 - In the second game, local Country Mouse Lotta Hart suggests that the culprit of the case you're working on is in fact the perpetually spacey Ini Miney.
 She's right, although for a surprisingly logical reason for this trope- she says if Maya is innocent, Ini is the only other suspect without an alibi.
 In the same case, she is the only one to point out that Franziska Von Karma is committing assault by whipping others.